How to Participate

 Reporting a Bug

 When reporting a bug, be as thorough as possible.
 Including additional detail is encouraged.
-Bugs with a Pylons Project package should be reported to the individual issue tracker on GitHub.
+Bugs with a Pylons Project package should be reported in its issue tracker on GitHub.

 1. Create a GitHub account

-You will need to create a GitHub account account to report the bug.
+You will need to create a GitHub account to report the bug.

 2. Determine if your bug is really a bug